LAW 2566 - Statutory Interpretation

-Course Code LAW 2566 Course Statutory Interpretation Coordinating Unit Adelaide Law School Term Winter Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Prerequisites LAW 1501 Assumed Knowledge LAW 1504 Restrictions Available to LLB students only Course Description Statutory interpretation is the process by which legislative instruments are given meaning so that they can be understood and applied.
+Course Code LAW 2566 Course Statutory Interpretation Coordinating Unit Adelaide Law School Term Semester 2 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites LAW 1501 Assumed Knowledge LAW 1504 Restrictions Available to LLB students only Course Description Statutory interpretation is the process by which legislative instruments are given meaning so that they can be understood and applied.
 This subject will systematically examine the body of law that is relevant when determining the intention of Parliament as expressed in legislative instruments.
 The rules, approaches and practices required by statute or developed at common law are considered and applied to both state and federal legislation.
 In addition to developing students? interpretation skills the subject will also focus on legal research and opinion writing.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

 On successful completion of this course, a student will be able to:

 - Locate, identify and be able to critically analyse relevant statutes, statutory provisions and legislative instruments, as well as pertinent judicial authority;

 - Interpret the appropriate provisions using the accepted tools and techniques of statutory interpretation;

 - Apply statutory provisions to fact scenarios and communicate the interpretation, nature and effect of statutory provisions to relevant stakeholders, such as clients and courts.

 University Graduate Attributes